 Books and supplies (costs): Average cost of books and supplies.
-Do not include unusual costs for special groups of students (e.g., engineering or art majors), unless they constitute the majority of students at your institution.

-Calendar system: The method by which an institution structures most of its courses for the academic year.
+Do not include unusual costs for special groups of students (e.g., engineering or art majors), unless they constitute Calendar system: The method by which an institution structures most of its courses for the academic year.

 Campus Ministry: Religious student organizations (denominational or nondenominational) devoted to fostering religious life on college campuses.
-May also refer to Campus Crusade for Christ, an interdenominational Christian organization.
+May also refer to Campus Crusa

-Career and placement services: A range of services, including (often) the following: coordination of visits of employers to campus; aptitude and vocational testing; interest inventories, personal counseling; help in resume writing, interviewing, launching the job search; listings for those students desiring employment and those seeking permanent positions; establishment of a permanent reference folder; career resource materials.

-Carnegie units: One year of study or the equivalent in a secondary school subject.
+Career and placement services: A range of services, including (often) the following: coordination of visits of employers to campus; aptitude and vocational testing; interest inventional testing: Carnegie units: One year of study or the equivalent in a secondary school subject.